 283 Introduction to Digital Electronics.
 F, alternate years.
 An introduction to digital electronics for students with little or no background in physics or electronics.
 Topics include: basic circuit elements and laboratory instruments, discrete circuits for digital functions, Boolean algebra for circuit design, logic circuit analysis and design, and integrated circuits.
 Not intended for students who have taken or plan to take Physics 280 or Engineering 204 and 284.
 Laboratory.
 (Also listed as Physics 285.)
 Prerequisite: Mathematics 132 or 161.
-Mr. D. Van Baak.
+Staff.

 335 Numerical Analysis.
 F. Analysis of errors in numerical methods, real roots of equations, approximations using polynomials, numerical integration, applications to differential equations, Lagrange and spline interpolation, least squares approximations, orthogonal polynomials and applications.
 (Also listed as Mathematics 335.)
 Prerequisites: 141 or 151 and Mathematics 255, or permission of the instructor.
-Mr. B. Cleveland.
+Mr. S. Dirkse.

 353 Data Structures and Algorithms.
-S. A systematic study of algorithms, their complexity, and their application to fundamental data structures such as graphs and trees.
+S, alternate years.
+A systematic study of algorithms, their complexity, and their application to fundamental data structures such as graphs and trees.
 The limitations of algorithms are also treated.
 Laboratory.
 Prerequisite: 251.
+Mr. S. Leestma.

 355 Theory of Computation.
-S. Topics from the theory of computation including finite state concepts, formal languages and grammars, computability, computational complexity.
+S, alternate years.
+Topics from the theory of computation including finite state concepts, formal languages and grammars, computability, computational complexity.
 Prerequisite: 251.
-Mr. M. Stob.
+Staff.

 363 Database Management Systems.
-F. An introduction to the structures necessary to implement a database management system.
+F, alternate years.
+An introduction to the structures necessary to implement a database management system.
 Topics include data models (including hierarchical, network, and relational data models), normal forms for data relations, data description languages, query facilities.
 An introduction to existing data base management systems is given.
 Laboratory.
 Prerequisite: 152.
-Not offered 1992-93.
+Not offered 1994-95.

-367 Information Systems Project.
-S. The focus of this course is the development and implementation of a functioning information system.
-This includes feasibility study, analysis, design, implementation, and writing of documentation.
-Laboratory.
-Prerequisites: CPSC 267 and 363.
-Not offered 1992-93.
+367 Software Engineering Project.
+S, alternate years.
+The focus of this course is the development and implementation of a functioning software system.
+This includes the writing of specifications, preparation of a design, coding, testing, training users and writing documentation.
+Prerequisite: 267.
+Not offered 1994-95.

 373 Operating Systems.
-F. An introduction to the major concepts of operating systems.
+F, alternate years.
+An introduction to the major concepts of operating systems.
 Topics covered include dynamic procedure activation, system structure, memory management, correctness, timing, and process management, including concurrent programming constructs.
 Laboratory.
 Prerequisites: 245 and 253.
-Mr. J. Adams.
+Mr. S. Dirkse.

 375 Language Structures and Compiler Design.
-S. An introduction to the basic constructs of modern programming languages and to the techniques for implementing these in the machine language of a typical computer.
+S, alternate years.
+An introduction to the basic constructs of modern programming languages and to the techniques for implementing these in the machine language of a typical computer.
 Topics include grammatical structure, syntax, semantics, parsing, storage allocation, error detection, and object code generation.
 Laboratory.
 Prerequisites: 245, 251 and 253.
-Not offered 1992- 93.
+Not offered 1994-95.

 383 Introduction to Microprocessors.
 S, alternate years.
 An introduction to microprocessors, including the following topics: technology of microprocessor development, microprocessor architecture, programming, systems design, interfacing, and peripherals.

 Laboratory.
 (Also listed as Physics 385.)
 Prerequisites: 283 (previously 285) or its equivalent and programming experience.
 Staff.

 392 Perspectives on Computing.
 S, half course.
 A senior-level seminar course.
 Discussion of special topics in computer science.
 Special emphasis on computer applications, social implications, ethical and legal issues, future social impact.
 Prerequisite: senior status in computer science program of concentration.
-Mr. D. Laverell.
+Mr. J. Bradley.